harryfinn/wordpress-skeleton/README.md

 If you need to update the CMB2 library (following and update to the library repo), run the following command: `git submodule update`.

-NB: The CMB2 files are not commited directly within this repo as there should be no reason to change the library code.
+NB: The CMB2 files are not committed directly within this repo as there should be no reason to change the library code.

 ##Testing